dannotsys/Hypercubus.Mapping/README.md

 ### Why use this library?
 &nbsp;

-#### Similarly Fast or Faster than Hand Written Code
+#### Similar or even Faster than Handwritten Code

 Why write mappings code by hand every time when you can make this process standard and reuse mapping rules by adopting a mapper library?
 And with a big plus that makes your code run FASTER.
-With very simple POCO classes Hypercubus Mapper normally runs in a time equivalent to handwriting and rarely adding a maximum of 9% time overhead but when classes became more complex - with other classes referenced - it can save up to 46% mapping processing time.\
+With very simple POCO classes, Hypercubus Mapper runs typically in a time equivalent to handwriting and rarely adds a maximum of 9% time overhead.
+Still, when classes become more complex - with other classes referenced - it can save up to 46% mapping processing time.\
 &nbsp;

 #### Pure .NET Standard 1.6 Code with No Dependencies

-This library does not use Reflection.Emit package so it can be used in Xamarin, Mono and UWP projects with no problem.\
+This library does not use Reflection.Emit package so it can be used in Xamarin, Mono, and UWP projects without a problem.\
 &nbsp;

 #### Allows Multiple Profiles